-We propose to squeeze $8 million in efficiencies, such as personnel reductions/hiring freeze; save $2 million in lower utility costs; cut $1 million from our advertising/marketing efforts; and identify $4 million in savings by cutting and consolidating trains.
-The rest would come by reducing the amount of fare revenue we divert to our capital budget.
+We will impose $9 million in efficiencies, such as personnel reductions/hiring freeze; save $1 million in lower utility costs; cut $1 million from our advertising/marketing efforts; and identify $3 million in savings by cutting and consolidating trains.
+The rest will come by reducing the amount of fare revenue we divert to our capital budget by $12 million.

 Why is the state trimming its contribution?

 The budget deal reached by the General Assembly and Gov. Bruce Rauner this summer included cuts in many areas, including public transportation.
 The state cut 10 percent from a pot of money intended to partially match regional sales taxes, and imposed a 2 percent charge for collecting those taxes for the region.
 (The state fiscal year runs from July-June, while Metra’s corresponds to the calendar year.
 Therefore, if the state does something similar in its fiscal 2019 budget, that would impact the second half of Metra’s fiscal 2018 budget.)

 Tax receipts are down primarily due to lower gas prices, a drop-off in vehicle sales and the tremendous growth of online shopping, which does not always result in the collection of regional transportation sales taxes.
 The National Retail Federation expects that online retail will grow 8 to 12 percent in 2017, up to three times higher than the growth rate of the retail industry.
 For context, bricks-and-mortar retail is expected to grow at just 2.8 percent this year, slower than the average rate of growth for the retail industry.
 We have also become more of a service economy – and services, such as haircuts, are not subject to a sales tax.

 What accounts for the $30 million in rising costs?